heliumforpeople/white-paper/official-white-paper.md

 The H4P Project undertakes to develop, based on the data traffic present in the blockchian Helium and the related mining, an ecosystem that favors the development of technology, the value of the blockchian itself and the remuneration for citizens who are part of the network directly and not. .

 The platform offers the opportunity to join the network even simply by installing a hotspot on loan for use in your home without any investment and start mining, but H4P is not a simple Hosting company, it is much more.
-Users will be able to rent a mining portion of our hotspots or simply stack our token and mine.
+Users will be able to purchase NFTs which represent a mining portion of our hotspots or simply stack our token and mine.
 (All features are explained in detail below.)
 The HNT (Helium Network Token) mined by all the devices of our platform have the function of reserve of value for the Token of the H4P platform and its relative token.

 The H4P token has the function of creating liquidity on the platform, reducing transaction costs,